pagkly/Zed/Investopedia3/Total Return Swap.md

 Total Return Swap
 ## What Is a Total Return Swap?

-A total return swap is a swap agreement in which one party makes payments based on a set rate, either fixed or variable, while the other party makes payments based on the return of an underlying asset, which includes both the income it generates and any [capital gains](https://www.investopedia.com/terms/c/capitalgain.asp).
+A total return swap is a swap agreement in which one party makes payments based on a set rate, either fixed or variable, while the other party makes payments based on the return of an underlying asset, which includes both the income it generates and any [[capital gains]](https://www.investopedia.com/terms/c/capitalgain.asp).
 In total return swaps, the underlying asset, referred to as the reference asset, is usually an equity index, a basket of loans, or bonds.
 The asset is owned by the party receiving the set rate payment.

 ### Key Takeaways